The Nose (Gogol short story): The supernatural

 The supernatural also comes into play in this story.
 The nose is able to transform its size depending on what is needed to further the plot.
 Sometimes it is portrayed as the size of a common nose, while other times it is portrayed as the same size as a human.
 This strange ability plays into the absurdity of the story and adds to its comedic tone.

+Allegory of the commodified man

+Gogol foresaw that his readers would misunderstand the short story as an "absurd fantasy" (Russian: "nelepye vydumki"), and mocks this reading; in particular, he mocks the widespread reading that assumes the content of the story to be meaningless.
+Against this backdrop, it has been suggested that the novel can be read as an allegory of the modern, alienated - actually: the commodified - man.